This post contains affiliate links. As an Amazon Associate, I may earn a commission from any qualifying links (at no additional cost to you).

 When I began building, I fully intended to share building plans with you.
 But after quite a few mess-ups, backtracking and step-by-step figuring, I realized there was no way I could actually do so.
 My deepest apologies…but you know what they say about the best laid plans.

 The best I can tell you is that I found a picture of a mud kitchen I really liked and tried my best to replicate it.
 But hold on…keep reading and I promise I’ll try and be more helpful 😀

-If we had decided to buy, I would have chosen this one.
-If you want a DIY with some actual building plans, I really like this tutorial!
-Or, if you’re feeling adventurous like we were, draw up one you like and make it happen!
+Unfortunately, I don’t know of any decent ones on the market right now to recommend.
+But if you want a DIY with some actual building plans, this is a great tutorial!
+Or, if you’re feeling adventurous like we were, draw up one of your own!